-Our habits define who we are and they’re responsible for all of our results.
+Our habits define who we are and they’re responsible for our results.
 If we want to improve the quality of our results, it starts with developing new, empowering habits.

-The bad news about habits is they can be hard to form because it requires us to do things on a consistent basis that we have not done previously.
-Most times, it is easier to go back to what we were doing previously and not try to consistently do something new.
+The bad news about habits is they can be hard to form because it requires us to do things consistently that we haven’t done previously.
+Most times, it’s easier to go back to what we were doing previously and not try to consistently do something new.
 Just think of New Year’s resolutions — most people will abandon them within the first month of setting them.

 The good news is that with a little discipline and commitment, developing new habits will reap many benefits in the short and long term.
 Some of these benefits include:

 - Feel a lot better mentally, emotionally and physically.

 - Choose to do things that will enhance our daily experiences.

 - Make better decisions.

 In recent years, an empowering and beneficial habit I have formed is doing a daily review of my day via a journalling process.
 This habit allows me to acknowledge any victories I’ve had each day and I rate how productive, confident and authentic I was that day.

 It also allows me to reflect on what I learnt that day and what I could have done better, then I identify at least one thing I must get done the next day.

 Adding journalling as a daily habit has allowed me to continually focus on becoming better at what I do and how I behave, which has helped me become more productive and disciplined.